 Thanks to the efforts of activists, sex educators and members of marginalized communities, products like sex toys, lubricants and adult films have become much less stigmatized, and much more visible and accepted in the public sphere today.
 Despite these strides, however, much adult industry marketing still feels trapped in an outdated mode.
 We’re in a world that is increasingly open to exploring topics like body positivity, kink, nonmonogamy and gender fluidity.
-Yet many campaigns continue to cater primarily to the cisgender, heterosexual, middle-class Caucasian narrative — when what’s really needed now is marketing that builds on the history described above.
+Yet many campaigns continue to cater primarily to the cisgender, heterosexual, middle-class Caucasian narrative — when what’s really needed now is marketing that builds on the evolution described above.

 An Unexpected Leap